11 Purple Leaf Plants + Their Mood Boosting Benefits

 As someone who works remotely and has purple plants in my home (as well as countless others), I can tout the benefits of having these beautiful plants near my desk and the positive effects they have on my wellness.

-Turns our bees aren’t the only ones who have a tendency towards purple plants.
+Turns out our bees aren’t the only ones who have a tendency toward purple plants.
 Here are 11 purple-leaf plants you should look into adding to your home in 2023 and beyond:

 So the question remains: why are the undersides of leaves purple in a purple-leaf plant?
 The answer is simple.
 The purple pigmentation actually helps capture sunlight easier.